• Skip to primary navigation

 modern-patchwork-tree-quilt-amy-smart

 This fall I finished the large version of the Modern Patchwork Trees that I started last year.
-Here it is pre-quilting.
-I love this shot in the woods.
+Above is a look at it pre-quilting.
+I love that shot in the woods.

 This was one of the most fun quilts I've made this past year.
 I started it last year, knowing I wouldn't finish in time for Christmas, but I did pre-cut the red and green fabrics I'd need for making more trees and set them aside ready to go.
 Over the summer I found a few more great prints of current Christmas prints to add to the mix.